By the end of this section, you will be able to do the following:

 Visit this site and select “A simple pendulum” on the menu (under “Harmonic Motion”) to see the shifting kinetic (K) and potential energy (U) of a pendulum in motion.

 After learning that chemical reactions release energy when energy-storing bonds break, an important next question is how do we quantify and express the chemical reactions with the associated energy?
 How can we compare the energy that releases from one reaction to that of another reaction?
 We use a measurement of free energy to quantitate these energy transfers.
 Scientists call this free energy Gibbs free energy (abbreviated with the letter G) after Josiah Willard Gibbs, the scientist who developed the measurement.
-Recall that according to the second law of thermodynamics, all energy transfers involve losing some energy in an unusable form such as heat, resulting in entropy.
+According to the second law of thermodynamics, all energy transfers involve losing some energy in an unusable form such as heat, resulting in entropy.
 Gibbs free energy specifically refers to the energy that takes place with a chemical reaction that is available after we account for entropy.
 In other words, Gibbs free energy is usable energy, or energy that is available to do work.

 Every chemical reaction involves a change in free energy, called delta G (∆G).
 We can calculate the change in free energy for any system that undergoes such a change, such as a chemical reaction.
 To calculate ∆G, subtract the amount of energy lost to entropy (denoted as ∆S) from the system's total energy change.
 The total energy in the system is enthalpy and we denote it as ∆H. The formula for calculating ∆G is as follows, where the symbol T refers to absolute temperature in Kelvin (degrees Celsius + 273):